-- The Company has transferred its contractual rights to receive cash flows from the asset or - It retains the rights to the cash flows, but has assumed an obligation to pay the received cash flows in full without material delay to a third party under a 'pass-through' arrangement.
+- The Company has transferred its contractual rights to receive cash flows from the asset or

+- It retains the rights to the cash flows, but has assumed an obligation to pay the received cash flows in full without material delay to a third party under a 'pass-through' arrangement.

-Pass-through arrangements are transactions when the Company retains the contractual rights to receive the cash flows of a financial asset (the 'original asset'), but assumes a contractual obliqation to pay those cash flows to one or more entities (the 'eventual recipients'), when all of the following three conditions are met:
+Pass-through arrangements are transactions when the Company retains the contractual rights to receive the cash flows of a financial asset (the 'original asset'), but assumes a contractual obligation to pay those cash flows to one or more entities (the 'eventual recipients'), when all of the following three conditions are met: - Company has no obligation to pay amounts to the eventual recipients unless it has collected equivalent amounts from the original asset, excluding short-term advances by the entity with the right

-- Company has no obligation to pay amounts to the eventual recipients unless it has collected equivalent amounts from the original asset, excluding short-term advances by the entity with the right of full recovery of the amount lent plus accrued interest at market rates; - Company cannot sell or pledge the original asset other than as security to the eventual recipients for the obligation to pay them cash flows; - Company has to remit any cash flows it collects on behalf of the eventual recipients without material delay.
+- company has no obligation to pay amounts to the eventual recipients unless it has collected equivalent amounts from the original asset, excluding short-term advances by the entity with the right of full recovery of the amount lent plus accrued interest at market rates;

+- Company cannot sell or pledge the original asset other than as security to the eventual recipients for the obligation to pay them cash flows;

+- Company has to remit any cash flows it collects on behalf of the eventual recipients without material delay.
 In addition, the Company is not entitled to reinvest such cash flows, except for investments in cash or cash equivalents during the short settlement period from the collection date to the date of required remittance to the eventual recipients, and interest earned on such investments is passed to the eventual recipients.